uino95/ssi/dashboard/server/pistis/pistis-did-resolver/README.md

 #### End User
 - It is extremely important to keep personally-identifiable information (PII) off-ledger.
 This is what happens in Pistis.
 - There is no measure used to explicitly tackle DID Correletation and Pseudonymously.
-Pistis simply inherits benfetis and drawback of key generation of the underlying Ethereum blockchain.
-However, using generating and using mulitple, diverse, DIDs is possible for a user who wants to improve in terms of DID Correlation.
+Pistis simply inherits benefits and drawback of key generation of the underlying Ethereum blockchain.
+However, generating and using mulitple, diverse, DIDs is possible for a user who wants to improve in terms of DID Correlation.
 Thus, key rotation as it currently happens can be applied to DIDs as well.

 #### Issuer/Verifier
 When talking about organization or a public figure, putting personally identifiable information on-chain might actually be a wanted feature.
 Indeed, DID Correletation and Pseudonymously is not much of a concern in this case.
 Pistis involves the use of a Trusted Contacts Management framework by which certain DIDs can expose inforamtion about DID and the related entry that controls it.

 ## 6. Reference Implementations
 The code at https://github.com/uino95/ssi/tree/dev/pistis/pistis-did-resolver gives a reference implementation of the Pistis DID Resolver.